Scanning Tips

 • While you scan, pause regularly and check for dust on the camera lenses and laser scanners.

-• If required, clean them and the whole device following the procedures in the Maintenance section.
+• If required, clean them and the whole device.

 Operating in high temperatures